Jose-Rodrigo-Carrillo/geographic-trx-concentration/README.md

-# geographic-trx-concentration
-Exploratory data analysis focused on geographic concentration of transactions and business risk.

 # Geographic Concentration of Transactions

+Exploratory data analysis focused on geographic concentration of transactions and the associated business and operational risk.

 ## Overview
-This project analyzes the geographic distribution of transactions to identify concentration risk and dependency on specific countries or regions.
+This project analyzes the geographic distribution of payment transactions to identify concentration risk and dependency on specific countries or regions.

-The goal is to provide business insights into how transaction volume is distributed geographically and highlight potential operational or strategic risks.
+The objective is to provide business-oriented insights into how transaction activity is distributed geographically and to highlight potential strategic, operational, and market risks derived from high geographic concentration.

 ## Business Questions
-- Which countries generate the majority of transactions?
+- Which countries generate the majority of payment transactions?
-- Is the business overly dependent on a small number of markets?
+- Is transaction activity overly concentrated in a small number of markets?
-- How strong is the long tail of low-volume countries?
+- How strong is the long tail of lower-volume countries?
+- What are the potential risks associated with this level of concentration?

-## Dataset
+## Data Source
-The analysis is based on a synthetic but realistic transactions dataset containing:
-- Country
-- Transaction count
+The data used in this analysis comes from the **European Central Bank (ECB) – Payments Transactions statistics (PAY dataset)**.

+The dataset was downloaded directly from the ECB Data Portal and stored locally as a CSV file to ensure stability, transparency, and full reproducibility of the analysis.

+Key characteristics of the dataset include:
-- Transaction volume
+- Country-level data
-- Channel (POS / e-commerce)
+- Number of payment transactions
+- Payment instruments (aggregated)
-- Date
+- Periodic observations

+## Dataset Handling
+Raw data is stored without modification in the `data/raw/` directory.
+All cleaning, aggregation, and transformations are performed within the analysis workflow to preserve data lineage and reproducibility.

 ## Approach
-1. Data cleaning and validation
+1. Data loading and validation
+2. Data cleaning and standardization
-2. Aggregation by country
+3. Aggregation of transactions by country
-3. Percentage contribution analysis
+4. Calculation of country-level transaction shares
+5. Analysis of cumulative concentration (Pareto-style analysis)
-4. Visualization of concentration patterns
+6. Visualization of geographic concentration patterns

 ## Key Insights
+- Transaction activity is highly concentrated in a limited number of countries.
-- A small number of countries account for a large share of total transactions.
+- A small group of markets accounts for a disproportionate share of total transactions.
-- The distribution follows a strong Pareto pattern.
+- The distribution exhibits a strong concentration pattern, increasing exposure to country-specific economic and regulatory risks.
-- Geographic concentration represents both efficiency and risk.
+- Lower-volume countries form a long tail with limited individual impact but potential diversification value.

 ## Tools Used
 - Python (pandas, numpy)
 - Matplotlib / Seaborn
+- Jupyter Notebook

 ## Next Steps
-- Analyze trends over time
+- Analyze how geographic concentration evolves over time
-- Compare concentration across payment channels
+- Compare concentration across different payment instruments
-- Assess diversification scenarios
+- Assess potential diversification scenarios and their impact on risk exposure